jtacoma/go-fio/README.md

         }
     }

-There some abstractions over the standard `"net"` package in the `"fionet"` subdirectory to support the use of this package in the implementation of custom protocols.
+There are some abstractions over the standard `"net"` package in the `"fionet"` subdirectory to support the use of this package in the implementation of custom protocols.

-As an example, the `"zio1"` subdirectory contains an implementation of the framing parts of [ZMTP/1.0](http://rfc.zeromq.org/spec:13).
+As an example, the `"zio1"` subdirectory contains an implementation of the framing layer of [ZMTP/1.0](http://rfc.zeromq.org/spec:13).

 License
 -------